 Students can request an extension of time to complete course requirements from the course instructor.
 The request must be initiated by the student prior to the assignment deadlines.
 The incomplete grade cannot be used as a substitute for a failing grade when the student is doing unsatisfactory work.
 Granting of an Incomplete Contract is at the discretion of the course instructor.
-Contracts are initiated by course faculty via the electronic incomplete Contract System.
+Contracts are initiated by course faculty via the electronic incomplete Contract System (see handbook appendix).
 If the student anticipates being unable to meet a previously negotiated extension date, the instructor must be notified.
-With instructor approval, a request for Extension on Previous Incomplete Contract form may be submitted.
+With instructor approval, incomplete contracts may be updated to extend the final deadline.
 Typically, incomplete course work must be completed by the end of the following semester.
 Incomplete grades must be resolved before a student can complete program milestones, including the MS Comprehensive Examination, the PhD Qualifying Examination, and the dissertation proposal defense.